peterhinch/micropython-font-to-py/DRIVERS.md

 def get_ch(ch):
     # validate ch, if out of range use '?'
     # get offsets into _font and retrieve char width
-    # Return: address of start of bitmap, height and width
+    # Return: memoryview of bitmap, height and width
     return memoryview(_font[offset + 2, next_offset]), height, width
 ```